microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaCustomSecurityAttributeDefinitionAllowedValues.md

 isActive                       True
 ```

-This example Add a predefined value for a custom security attributr definition.
+This example adds a predefined value to a custom security attribute definition.

 - `CustomSecurityAttributeDefinitionId` parameter specifies the custom security attribute definition ID.
+You can use the command `Get-EntraBetaCustomSecurityAttributeDefinition` to get the Id.
-- `Id` parameter specifies the ID of Microsoft Entra ID Object.
+- `Id` parameter specifies the identifier for the predefined value.
 - `IsActive` parameter specifies the predefined value is active or deactivated.

 ## Parameters